 Additionally, they serve as resources to parents and families to ensure every student experiences both academic as well as social and emotional growth.
 Parents should feel free to contact our guidance counselors when they feel their child needs a safe place to go to express his/her thoughts, feelings, and concerns.

-The guidance counselors are assigned to specific grade levels and follow students to each new grade level while the students are at Orchard Hill.
-One of our guidance counselors also works at VES as well and serves as a transition guidance counselor between the two elementary schools; thus providing a familiar face for students when they first arrive at Village Elementary School in third grade.
+The guidance counselors are assigned to specific grade levels and follow students to each new grade level while the students are at their elementary school.

 Academic Program

 Language Arts